barumau/pandunia/docs/en/K-kurse.md

 ### Answers to the Exercises

-1. mi di shef festa a fu.
+1. mi di cef festa a fu.
 2. mi have du gau a pas.
 3. tu yam supa a zai.
 4. ho safi kamre a preden.